 Explore Le Bugue

 It is a good place to stay to explore this area, and has managed to avoid some of the excesses of tourism of Les Eyzies and Sarlat.
 There are some narrow winding streets to discover and some beautiful traditional houses to see.
+Be sure to wind your way behind the central streets to explore these.
 Although without particular monuments its riverside position makes it a very pretty and very popular little town.

 It is also in an ideal position to explore the Vezere valley and its famous prehistoric sites.
 So unique is this richness in prehistoric sites that the Vezere Valley is a UNESCO World Heritage Site.

 Market day is a Tuesday morning and is a particularly nice time to visit Le-Bugue.